tinaxia2016/NeuronalVariabilityStatsModels/README.md

 ## Supplementary files

-To run the code, you'll need two supplementary files that can be downloaded from the journal (tbd)
+To run the code, you'll need two supplementary files that can be downloaded from the repository in Dryad (DOI: 10.5061/dryad.h9w0vt4s0)

 - `dataset.zip`: This file contains the datasets used in the analysis.
 After unzipping, it will create a folder containing dataset 1 and dataset 2 (see details from Methods in the paper).
 - `stats_model_fitting_res.zip`: This file contains the fitting results of the statistical models.
 These results can be directly used for plotting figures when running the code in the Jupyter notebooks.